Update, June 27: (Don't want to say I told you so, but...) all charges have been dropped.

 The other issue that will come into play, especially in the Goodson trial, is denied medical care.
 It's not clear that this happened at a criminally negligent level.
 But even if there was no crime, at least the basic legal argument here makes sense.]

 Fact 1: Freddie Gray had not been injured when police put him in the wagon.
-Video not withstanding, this seems to be the greatest misunderstanding.
+Video not withstanding (yes, he looks hurt to me, too), this seems to be the greatest misunderstanding.
 The medical examiner's report was clear that Freddie was physically OK when he went in the van.
-Officers are being charged with everything including the kitchen sink, but they are not being charged with hurting Gray.
+I defer to the doctor.
+Also, arresting officers are being charged with everything including the kitchen sink, but they are not being charged with hurting Gray.
 This is not in doubt.
 This is not what the trials are about.
 Gray was hurt after being put in the van and (obviously in hindsight) wasn't given essential medical care.

 What this means: Before he was put in the van, Gray raised a fuss to attract attention and went limp, so officers had to carry him into the van.
 This is hardly unheard of, by the way.
 It doesn't necessarily mean he was totally faking it, though that could be.
 Maybe Gray was honestly claustrophobic.
 That could be for real.
 One officer I know knew and arrested Gray.
 He said Gray never resisted arrest, but he would freak out when confronted with the closed confined reality of being in the wagon.
 But the important thing to understand is that the video that started this all, that led to riots, and this prosecution, is now almost a non-issue.